angristan/awesome-stars/README.md

 - [hotwired/stimulus](https://github.com/hotwired/stimulus) - A modest JavaScript framework for the HTML you already have
 - [microsoft/node-pty](https://github.com/microsoft/node-pty) - Fork pseudoterminals in Node.JS
 - [LeetCode-OpenSource/vscode-leetcode](https://github.com/LeetCode-OpenSource/vscode-leetcode) - Solve LeetCode problems in VS Code
-- [gitkraken/vscode-gitlens](https://github.com/gitkraken/vscode-gitlens) - Supercharge the Git capabilities built into Visual Studio Code — Visualize code authorship at a glance via Git blame annotations and code lens, seamlessly navigate and explore Git repositories, gain valuable insights via powerful comparison commands, and so much more
+- [gitkraken/vscode-gitlens](https://github.com/gitkraken/vscode-gitlens) - Supercharge Git inside VS Code and unlock untapped knowledge within each repository — Visualize code authorship at a glance via Git blame annotations and CodeLens, seamlessly navigate and explore Git repositories, gain valuable insights via rich visualizations and powerful comparison commands, and so much more
 - [RiFi2k/format-html-in-php](https://github.com/RiFi2k/format-html-in-php) - Basically this vscode extension uses all your standard configurations for html formatting, and your standard configurations for format on save, etc. It more or less works exactly how vscode should already work as it pertains to HTML in PHP files.
 - [HvyIndustries/crane](https://github.com/HvyIndustries/crane) - PHP Intellisense/code-completion for VS Code
 - [neild3r/vscode-php-docblocker](https://github.com/neild3r/vscode-php-docblocker) - Simple docblocker for php